 You should shoot for no more than 90 minutes of moderate/intermediate level cardio on a daily basis and you should monitor your heart rate while exercising.

 I don’t want to freak anyone out, but if you know anything about Michael Goolaerts death, it’s the prime example of overdoing it.

 Athletes who cycle for more than they should on a constant basis pose a greater risk for blood calcification, which can lead to heart attacks, heart rate and rhythm disorders, stroke, and eventual fatality at a young age, despite doing it to be healthy.

 To avoid this, aim for 60 to 90 minutes a day, five days a week, and give your body (and heart) some time to rest in between these five-day cycles.

-This gives you the best benefits of cardio exercise in terms of weight loss, maintenance, and heart health, without putting you at-risk.
+This gives you the best benefits of cardio exercise in terms of weight loss, maintenance, and heart rate optimization, without putting you at-risk.